Why capacity factor is an increasingly over-simplistic metric

 The analysis presented above is only a start at trying to look ‘under the hood’ of how two solar farms are performing but I hope it has provided the following key takeaways:

 • Operational decision-making can be just as important as decisions made during development.
-As we have seen, generator output and financial returns can be just as impacted by bidding strategy and behavior, as they can be by design choices.
+As we have seen, generator output and financial returns can be just as impacted by bidding strategy and behaviour, as they can be by design choices.

 • Capacity Factor might be easy to calculate and interpret, but there is almost always more to the story.
 And while we can’t always take the time to assess and reassess generators on a comprehensive case-by-case basis, we should at least take caution when trying to compare or even rank them.